 A deciduous tree to 10 m in the wild.
 Bark grey to brown.
 Branchlets glabrous, green, turning grey to brown and woody only after several years.
-Buds ovoid to subglobose, with four to ten pairs of imbricate scales.
-Leaves chartaceous, ovate to narrowly pentagonal in outline, base subcordate to rounded, three to five lobed, (4-)5–10 × 4–12 cm, margins entire, lobes ovate, apically acuminate to caudate, upper surface mid green, lower surface pale green, glabrous or pubescent; petiole 7–12 cm long, slender, glabrous, exuding milky sap when broken; autumn colour yellow.
+Buds ovoid to subglobose, with 4 to 10 pairs of imbricate scales.
+Leaves chartaceous, ovate to narrowly pentagonal in outline, base subcordate to rounded, 3- to 5-lobed, (4–)5–10 × 4–12 cm, margins entire, lobes ovate, apically acuminate to caudate, upper surface mid-green, lower surface pale green, glabrous or pubescent; petiole 7–12 cm long, slender, glabrous, exuding milky sap when broken; autumn colour yellow.
 Inflorescence terminal, corymbose, many flowered.
-Flowers yellowish green, 5-merous, usually andromonoecious, sepals obovate, ~0.2 cm long, petals oblong to obovate, ~0.5 cm long, stamens six to eight.
-Samaras 2-5 cm long, wings spreading acutely or erect.
+Flowers yellowish-green, 5-merous, usually andromonoecious, sepals obovate, ~0.2 cm long, petals oblong to obovate, ~0.5 cm long, stamens 6 to 8.
+Samaras 2–5 cm long, wings spreading acutely or erect.
 Nutlets slightly convex, impressed on one side.
-Flowering April and May, fruiting September and October. (van Gelderen & van Gelderen 1999; Xu et al. 2008).
+Flowering in April and May, fruiting in September and October. (van Gelderen & van Gelderen 1999; Xu et al. 2008).

 Distribution China South eastern Gansu, western Hubei, southern Shaanxi, north and north western Sichuan